MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ###### Footnote 1

-For the Azure Information Protection client for Windows, this right is currently required for the Azure Information Protection bar in Office apps.
+For the Azure Information Protection client for Windows, this right is currently required for the Information Protection bar in Office apps.

 ###### Footnote 2
 Not applicable to the Azure Information Protection client for Windows or the Rights Management sharing application for Windows.